We’ve been using shortcodes in WordPress themes for years, and they have become a standard part of how we build sites.

 Simply replace ‘gallery’ with the shortcode you want to use.

-If you are adding a shortcode with extra parameters, then you’ll need to use a slightly different code snippet.
+If you are adding a shortcode with extra parameters, like a specific form ID, the code looks slightly different.

 echo do_shortcode("[wpforms id='92']");